 When a big gap opens up in your life very suddenly, it can throw everything into complete turmoil.
 Suddenly, everything can seem different.
 You may even feel like you've shifted into a different dimension, where nothing is real.
 The realisation that everyday life goes on even though your own life has been ripped apart can feel like a massive blow.
 With time however, your feet will hit solid ground again and you will start to adjust to life without them.

 4. Moving on

 One day you will probably get to a point where life begins to take you on a new route.
-You may always remember the person who died, and you may continue to grieve for their loss forever - but naturally you will begin to 'move on'.
+You will always remember the person who died, and you may continue to grieve their loss forever - but naturally you will begin to 'move on'.
 This is not a bad thing.
 It does not mean you are heartless, or that you are somehow being a traitor to your loved one.
 It simply means you have found a way to channel your emotions into new things.
 In other words - you have found a way to cope.

 The importance of mourning

 Mourning is an important part of bereavement.
 Mourning involves rituals like funerals, wakes and anniversary celebrations, which help to add structure to an otherwise chaotic and confusing time.